AndrewMendezData/AndrewMendezData.GitHub.io/project_python.md

 ### A Change in Parameters
-Now my contact at the Flotation Plant is asking if I could extract data specifically between the dates of March 31st and June 2nd.
+Now, my contact at the Flotation Plant is asking if I could extract data specifically between the dates of March 31st and June 2nd.
 Since this data is significant in my research to find insights, I am going to create its own dataframe and reset the index.<br><br>

 <img src="images/python15dfjune.png?raw=true"><br><br>